isomerpages/sciencecentre-emag/pages/A Shiny New Year: The Science of Disco Balls.md

 comparing the myriad reflector's magnificent illuminations to the Milky Way or constellations.
-In the 1920s, this proto-disco ball was sold to entertainment venues like <a href="https://www.mentalfloss.com/article/653099/disco-ball-facts-history" rel="noopener nofollow" target="_blank">dance halls, jazz clubs, and circuses</a> to throw brilliant, radiant light around the room in an era where glitzy artificial lighting was not common.</p>
+In the 1920s, this proto-disco ball was sold to entertainment venues like <a href="https://www.mentalfloss.com/article/653099/disco-ball-facts-history" rel="noopener nofollow" target="_blank">dance halls, jazz clubs, and circuses</a> to throw brilliant, radiant light around the room in an era where special artificial lighting was not common.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Patent for the myriad reflector in 1917." src="/images/earlydiscoball.png">
 </div>